axonivy-market/pattern-demos/pattern-demos-product/README.md

 * Find the currently used Primefaces library.
 You should find it at <DESIGNER>/webapps/ivy/WEB-INF/lib/primefaces...jar
 * Unpack this jar file (it is a zip file), and find the original javascript source of the component you want to change (typically at <JAR>/META-INF/resources/primefaces)

-!!!WARNING!!!
-If you modify the logic of a component, you should verify its functionality with each Ivy update, as these updates often include PrimeFaces updates that could result in compatibility issues.
+***Note***: If you modify the logic of a component, you should verify its functionality with each Ivy update, as these updates often include PrimeFaces updates that could result in compatibility issues.